SpotIM/userscripts/ninja-tools/readme.md

 yarn build
 ```

-And just push the changes (Tampermonkey pulls updates from this repo on a daily basis)
+And just push the changes (Tampermonkey pulls updates from this repo on a daily basis).